kcdstoragews/lab/README.md

     allowVolumeExpansion: true

 The biggest differences are:
-1. As we now asking for a block device, we need a file system on it to make a usage possible. *ext*4 is specified here (look at fsType in parameters Section)
+1. As you are now asking for a block device, you will need a file system on it to make a usage possible. *ext*4 is specified here (look at fsType in parameters Section)
 2. A reclaim policy is specified.
 What this means will be tested in a scenario later.

 If you want to dive into the whole concept of storage classes, this is well documented here: https://kubernetes.io/docs/concepts/storage/storage-classes/

-After all this theory, let's just add the storace classes to you cluster:
+After all this theory, let's just add the storace classes to your cluster:

      kubectl create -f sc-csi-ontap-nas.yaml
      kubectl create -f sc-csi-ontap-san-eco.yaml

+You can discover all existing storage clusters with a simple command:

+    kubectl get sc

+If you want to see more details a *describe* will show you way more details.
+Let's do this

+    kubectl describe sc storage-class-nas

+The output shows you all details.
+Remember, we haven't specified a *reclaimPolicy*.
+Therefore the default vaule of *delete* could be observed in the output.
+Again, we will find out what the difference is, a little bit later.

+### 2. PVCs & PVs

+As your cluster has now a CSI driver installed, specified backends and also ready to use storage classes, you are set to ask for storage.
+But don't be afraid.
+You will not have to open a ticket at your storage guys or do some weird storage magic.
+We want a persistent volume, so let's claim one.
+This is done with a so called persistent volume claim.

+There are two files in your scenario01 folder, *firstpvc.yaml* and *secondpvc.yaml* both a requesting a 5GiB Volume, now let's get this storage into a namespace we create first and call it *funwithpvcs*...

+    kubectl create namespace funwithpvcs
+    kubectl apply -f firstpvc.yaml -n funwithpvcs
+    kubectl apply -f secondpvc.yaml -n funwithpvcs

 ## Scenario 02 - running out of space?
 Let's expand the volume
 Sometimes you need more space than you thought before.
 For sure you could create a new volume, copy the data and work with the new bigger one but it is way easier, to just expand the existing.